10 Best Concrete Stains of 2023 – Reviews & Top Picks

 9. Elevate Water Based Concrete Stain

 You won’t need to neutralize it, and it’s also environmentally friendly, with a very slight odor that you might not even pick up.
-The VOC in this product is low, so you can use Elevate indoors or outdoors.
+The VOC in this product is low, and you can use Elevate indoors or outdoors.

 - Slight odor